trynthink/scout/docs/quick_start.rst

 Return to Sublime Text and open Package Control using the Command Palette (Tools > Command Palette or |cmd|\ |opt|\ P).
 Begin typing "Package Control: Install Package" in the Command Palette and click that option once it appears in the list.
 (Arrow keys can also be used to move up and down in the list.)
 In the search field that appears, begin typing "SublimeLinter" and click the package when it appears in the list to install the package.
 If installation was successful for this (or any other) package, the package name will appear in Preferences > Package Settings.

-5. Install Specific Code Linters
+5. Install specific code linters
 ********************************

 Open the Command Palette and select "Package Control: Install Package" again to install new packages following the same steps.
 Install the "SublimeLinter-pep8," "SublimeLinter-json," and "SublimeLinter-pyflakes" packages.

-6. Configure Python Syntax-specific Preferences
+6. Configure Python syntax-specific preferences
 ***********************************************

 Finally, the Python-specific settings for Sublime Text need to be updated.
 Open a new file in Sublime Text and save it with the file name "asdf.py." ("asdf.py" will be deleted later.)
 Open the Python syntax-specific settings (Sublime Text > Preferences > Settings – Syntax Specific) and between the braces, paste::